Ramesses II: Ramesseum

 The temple complex built by Ramesses II between Qurna and the desert has been known as the Ramesseum since the 19th century.
 The Greek historian Diodorus Siculus marveled at the gigantic temple, now no more than a few ruins.

 Oriented northwest and southeast, the temple was preceded by two courts.
-An enormous pylon stood before the first court, with the royal palace at the left and the gigantic statue of the king looming up at the back.
+An enormous pylon stood before the first court, with the royal palace at the left and the gigantic statue of the king at the back.
 Only fragments of the base and torso remain of the syenite statue of the enthroned pharaoh, 17 m high and weighing more than 1000 t.
-Scenes of the great pharaoh and his army triumphing over the Hittite forces fleeing before Kadesh are represented on the pylon.
+Scenes of the pharaoh and his army triumphing over the Hittite forces fleeing before Kadesh are represented on the pylon.
 Remains of the second court include part of the internal facade of the pylon and a portion of the Osiride portico on the right.
 Scenes of war and the alleged rout of the Hittites at Kadesh are repeated on the walls.
-In the upper registers, feast and honor of the phallic deity Min, god of fertility.
+In the upper registers, feast and honour of the phallic deity Min, god of fertility.

-On the opposite side of the court the few Osiride pillars and columns still remaining may furnish an idea of the original grandeur.
+On the opposite side of the court, the few Osiride pillars and columns still remaining may furnish an idea of the original grandeur.
 Scattered remains of the two statues of the seated king also may be seen, one in pink granite and the other in black granite, which once flanked the entrance to the temple.
 Thirty-nine out of the forty-eight columns in the great hypostyle hall (41 × 31 m) still stand in the central rows.
 They are decorated with the usual scenes of the king before various deities.
 Part of the ceiling, decorated with gold stars on a blue ground, also has been preserved.
 Ramesses's children appear in the procession on the few walls left.
 The sanctuary was composed of three consecutive rooms, with eight columns and the tetrastyle cell.
 Part of the first room, with the ceiling decorated with astral scenes, and few remains of the second room are all that is left.
 Vast storerooms built of mud bricks stretched out around the temple.
 Traces of a school for scribes were found among the ruins.

 A temple of Seti I, of which nothing remains beside the foundations, once stood to the right of the hypostyle hall.

 Abu Simbel

-In 1255 BC, Ramesses and his queen Nefertari had traveled into Nubia to inaugurate a new temple, the great Abu Simbel.
-It is ego cast into stone; the man who built it intended not only to become Egypt's greatest pharaoh, but also one of its deities.
+In 1255 BC, Ramesses and his queen Nefertari had traveled into Nubia to inaugurate a new temple, Abu Simbel.
+It is said to be ego cast into stone; the man who built it intended not only to become Egypt's greatest pharaoh, but also one of its deities.

-The great temple of Ramesses II at Abu Simbel was discovered in 1813 by the Swiss Orientalist and traveler Johann Ludwig Burckhardt.
+The temple at Abu Simbel was discovered in 1813 by the Swiss Orientalist and traveler Johann Ludwig Burckhardt.
 An enormous pile of sand almost completely covered the facade and its colossal statues, blocking the entrance for four more years.
 The Paduan explorer Giovanni Battista Belzoni reached the interior on 4 August 1817.